-Over the many years that I have been practicing yoga, it has been invaluable in giving me a means to remain calm and grounded in the busy, demanding, hectic world in which we live.
-It was my desire to share this with others that initially inspired me to undertake my Yoga Teacher Training which I subsequently completed (500 hrs) with Sadhana Mala yoga school.
-I have also recently completed a further 500 hour training in Individual Yoga Teaching (Yoga Therapy).
-I am registered with the Association for Yoga Studies (AYS) and continue to develop both my studies and my own practice with my teacher Dave Charlton from Living Yoga while also regularly attending weekly yoga classes with Chantal and Gareth, Senior Yoga Teachers from Cheltenham Yoga.
+Over the many years that I have been practicing yoga, it has been an invaluable tool in helping me to remain calm and grounded in the busy, demanding, hectic world in which we live.
+Wanting to explore yoga in more depth, I commenced my Yoga Teacher Training in 2014, with the Sadhana Mala Yoga School and have been teaching yoga since 2015.
+I regularly undertake Continued Professional Development and have recently completed a ‘Chair Yoga’ course.
+I am registered with the Association for Yoga Studies (AYS) and am insured.

-The style of Hatha Yoga I teach is sometimes referred to as ‘Viniyoga’, coming from the Sanskrit term 'Viniyogah', meaning special application.
-It is very much concerned with adapting the practice to suit each individual.
-As we are all unique and coming from different starting points our yoga practice subsequently needs to be person centred and reflect this individuality.
-In my teaching, I consequently strive to offer alternatives or modifications to postures so each person can achieve their own potential and have an experience that is unique to them.
+The style of Hatha Yoga I teach is known as ‘Viniyoga’, a style of yoga following the teachings of T. Krishnamacharya and T.K.V.
+Desikachar.
+The Sanskrit term 'Viniyogah', means special application with the aim that the yoga is adapted to suit each individual.
+As we are all unique and coming from different starting points our yoga practice subsequently needs to reflect this individuality.
+In my teaching, I consequently strive to offer alternatives or modifications to postures so each person can achieve their own potential and have an experience that is unique as they are.

-Classes typically last for 75 mins and usually start by drawing attention to the here and now and encouraging the student to let go of their days’ activities.
+Classes typically start by drawing attention to the here and now and encouraging the student to let go of their days’ activities.
 Through focusing the mind on the breath and undertaking a series of physical yoga postures (asanas) during the class, this prepares the body for relaxation and focused breathing towards the end, aiming to leave the student feeling calm, refreshed and relaxed.

 Despite being one of the more gentle forms of yoga, at times, the classes can equally be physically challenging!
 Therefore, during the class if something doesn’t feel right please stop and let me know.
-(The classes are really not about bending into impossible shapes and tying yourself into knots.)
 It is really important to listen to your body and work within your own limits.
-Please do not strain or force the body, or perform any exercise that you feel is not appropriate or painful for you.
-Rest and take extra breaths when you need to.
-Alternatives or modifications to the poses can usually be given.
-Additionally, please always let me know of any new health conditions or injuries before the class starts.
+The aim is to work to your 'edge' not go over it!
+Therefore please do not strain or perform any exercise that you feel is not appropriate or could be painful for you.
+Please rest and take extra breaths when you need to.
+For your own safety, please always let me know of any new health conditions or injuries before the class starts.

 As with most exercises, it is advisable not to eat a meal for at least 2 hours before practising yoga.